opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 You can do that.

 Bases are easy to join, and easy to leave.
-Don't want o hear about the latest SCOTUS news for one freaking minute?
+Don't want to hear about the latest SCOTUS news for one freaking minute?
 Just leave that base.
 Need to get your fix after you cool down?
 Rejoin the base.